VladNegara/S-GAIN/README.md

 Contact: b.p.vanoers@student.utwente.nl

-\* Alternatively one may load the IDEAL2025 settings to run the experiments associated with this paper for easy replication, with the current tools for analysis.
+\* Alternatively, for easy replication, one may load the IDEAL2025 settings to run the experiments associated with this paper, with the current tools for analysis.

 ---